arenoir/ember-cli-deploy-html-manifest/README.md

 ### excludePaths

-  An array of paths that should not be included in the cache manifest.
+  An array of paths not to be included in the cache manifest.

 *Default:*  ```['index.html']```

 ### includePaths
-  A list of paths that should be added to the cache manifest file.
+  A list of paths to be added to the cache manifest file.

 *Default:* ```['/']```

 ### network
-  A list of paths that should be added to the NETWORK section of the cache manifest.
+  A list of paths to be added to the NETWORK section of the cache manifest.

 *Default:* ```['*']```